 Also enjoy the common trees of Delhi.

-Step into the enchanting world of Delhi’s heritage with the Mehrauli Archaeological Park heritage walk, where history unfolds in mesmerizing tales and architectural splendor.
-Amidst this treasure trove lies the Jamali Kamali Tomb and Mosque, a testament to artistic brilliance and timeless love.
+Step into the enchanting world of Delhi’s heritage with the Mehrauli Archaeological Park walk, where history comes alive in mesmerizing tales and architectural splendor.
+Hidden within this vast treasure trove lies the Jamali Kamali Mosque and Tomb, a site that exudes mystery, artistic brilliance, and whispers of an enduring bond.

 See: Qutub Minar History Architecture.